collapsed-stacks/startups/questions/3530/how-do-you-organise-your-adsense-ads.md

 - posted by: [PiLuC](https://stackexchange.com/users/3720141/piluc) on 2015-05-01
 - score: 2

-<p>All depends if you have mobile applications / mobile website version too. </p>
+All depends if you have mobile applications / mobile website version too.

-<p>You should organise at a top level by separating applications and website, then as the first answer, split by website.
-But I'll add that in "by website" you should regroup the mobile and desktop version too.</p>
+You should organise at a top level by separating applications and website, then as the first answer, split by website.
+But I'll add that in "by website" you should regroup the mobile and desktop version too.

 ## Answer 4174